pramilapandey/bike-share-data-analysis/README.md

 ```

  And I imported all the csv files into the same table that I created.
-I used count function each time to make sure the number of rows imported are as per the original file.
+I used the count function each time to make sure the number of rows imported are as per the original file.

 Total of 5595063 rows are inserted into the table.

 **Cleaning and Analyzing Data:**

-Now I am analyzing the data to remove any null values, empty values, duplications, adding new columns with reference to datas from existing columns to get better insights on business task.
+Now I am analyzing the data to remove any null values, empty values, duplications, adding new columns with reference to datas from existing columns to get better insights on business tasks.

 I created a new column ride_length to calculate the trip duration i.e total time from ride started to ride ended.
-For this I used ALTER TABLE function to add a new column to the table and I used Extract function with epoch FROM to calculate the time difference between two time stamps in minutes.
+For this I used the ALTER TABLE function to add a new column to the table and I used Extract function with epoch FROM to calculate the time difference between two timestamps in minutes.
 I also created new columns start_month and day_of_week to store the month and day values from the provided timestamps.

 **Creating new column “ride_length” to calculate trip duration as the difference of started_at and ended_at column:**